 A. The Merchant has indicated that the shopper does not have a recurrent contract.
-Note: if the shopper has a recurrent contract, Adyen will be unable to fulfil a SER until the Merchant terminates that recurrent contract.
+Note: if the shopper has a recurrent contract, Adyen will be unable to fulfill a SER until the Merchant terminates that recurrent contract.

 B. The Personal Data will be replaced with **REDACTED** within the Adyen Customer Area upon request of the Merchant.